etnic-elab/points_verts/README.md

 flutter build appbundle
 ```

+# Initial walk dataset

+If you want the app to load an initial dataset without connecting to the internet, place a JSON
+file called `walk_data.json` in `assets` folder.
+This JSON must follows the schema of ODWB.

 # App assets and icons

 Due to copyright issues => below assets, files and folders are not included: